Hawaii says lack of adequate fail-safe measures led to false missile alert

 Governor David Ige initially said on Saturday that “an employee pushed the wrong button.”

-The resulting message, issued amid heightened international tensions over North Korea’s development of ballistic nuclear weapons, stated: “EMERGENCY ALERT BALLISTIC MISSILE THREAT INBOUND TO HAWAII.
+The resulting message, issued amid heightened international strains over North Korea’s development of ballistic nuclear weapons, stated: “EMERGENCY ALERT BALLISTIC MISSILE THREAT INBOUND TO HAWAII.
 SEEK IMMEDIATE SHELTER.
 THIS IS NOT A DRILL.”

 ‘NOT MAKING ANY EXCUSES’